theshaudi/Bias-in-progress/README.md

-# Bias-in-progress: Plans to complete by Demo
+# Bias-in-progress: Elements to show by Monday Demo

 ** Dataset generation files (generic)
 There will be four distinct types of dataset generation